TwistingTwists/obsidian-tools/Communication.md

 4.  **Focusing on Their Needs and Motivations (Chapters 3, 8 & 19):** I would try to understand what motivates them, and tailor my approach to align with their needs and desires.
 By focusing my interactions on their interests, I can more effectively communicate and collaborate, because I am appealing to them from their perspective.

 5.  **Positive Framing and Constructive Approach (Chapters 13, 22, 23 & 28):** When dealing with disagreements, I would start with a friendly approach, highlighting their strengths.
 If correction is needed, I would do so indirectly, focusing on making them feel that their errors are easily corrected.
 By focusing on positive aspects, I am encouraging a good outcome.

+---

+Feeling heard is important.
+She has chores to do.
+And doesn't want to do them.
+"Man utar gaya hai"

+Sharing difficulties of her mental model and life.

+So
+### Emotion-Based Motivation
+Why, small-step, vision

+Future Visioning – “Imagine how good it’ll feel once this is done.”

+Self-Compassion Talk – “You don’t have to feel like doing it, you just have to take the first step.”

+Identify Her Why – “What’s one reason this matters to you?”
+Bringing it back to her personal reasons can create motivation.